-Senior Vice Dean of Field Education
+• Senior Vice Dean, Director of Field Education

-The Senior Vice Dean of Field Education is a University administrator responsible for the innovation, development, and continuity of the programs and policies of Field Education.
+The Senior Vice Dean, Director of Field Education is a University administrator responsible for the development and continuity of the programs and policies of Field Education.
 She has overarching authority over all Field Education activities and functions.
 She is the direct supervisor of all Assistant Deans, Directors and full-time Faculty.
 She serves as the final arbiter for issues that cannot be resolved at the Assistant Dean level.

-Assistant Dean of Field Education
+• Assistant Dean of Field Education

 The Assistant Dean of Field Education reports directly to the Senior Vice Dean of Field Education.
 He/she is responsible for the operational aspects of Field Education activities and the initial arbiter of any issues pertaining to Field Education.
-One Assistant Dean is assigned to UPC & OCAC, and one Assistant Dean is assigned to the VAC.
+One Assistant Dean is assigned to OCP, and one Assistant Dean is assigned to the VAC.

-Program Director
+o Program Director

-The Program Director reports directly to the Vice Dean of Field Education.
+The Program Director reports directly to the Senior Vice Dean, Director of Field Education.
 He/she is responsible for the operational aspects of the program and the initial arbiter of any issues pertaining to it.

-VAC Regional Field Director
+• VAC Regional Field Director

 The Regional Field Directors provide administrative oversight for operational and programmatic initiatives of Field Education in their respective regions.
-Their responsibilities include providing comprehensive support to VAC students and field faculty, implementing Field procedures and protocol, overseeing student review meetings, and serving as the initial contact for student concerns, field instructor or agency issues.
-As direct reports to the Senior Vice Dean of Field Education, they will represent Field Education at school events and ceremonies when conflicting demands prevent the Senior Vice Dean and/or Assistant Dean from attendance.
+Their responsibilities include providing comprehensive support to VAC students and field faculty, implementing Field procedures and protocol, overseeing student review meetings, and serving as the initial contact for student concerns, Field Instructor or agency issues.
+As direct reports to the Senior Vice Dean, Director of Field Education, they will represent Field Education at school events and ceremonies when conflicting demands prevent the Senior Vice Dean and/or Assistant Dean from attendance.

-Regional Field Faculty
+• Regional Field Faculty

-These individuals are field faculty members who are part of the Regional Field Faculty Teams that oversee the successful matriculation of students at their field practicum sites.
-They report directly to the Senior Vice Dean of Field Education and are expected to teach field courses, including the Virtual Field Practicum, lead faculty and field instructor consultation groups, support liaisons and field instructors in community-based placements, and complete administrative assignments, as needed.
+These individuals are field faculty members who are part of the Regional Field Faculty Teams that oversee the successful matriculation of students at their field internship sites.
+They report directly to the Senior Vice Dean, Director of Field Education and are expected to teach field courses, including the Virtual Field Practicum, lead faculty and Field Instructor consultation groups, support liaisons and Field Instructors in community-based placements, and complete administrative assignments, as needed.

-Field Placement Coordinator
+o Field Placement Coordinator

-These individuals are staff members who are part of the Regional Field Placement Teams who oversee the placement of students in their field practicum sites.
+These individuals are staff members who are part of the Regional Field Placement Teams who oversee the placement of students in their field internship sites.

-Field Liaison
+o Field Liaison